 You need strong evidence of all these elements to maximize your injury settlement or win a lawsuit in court.

 Colorado follows a modified comparative negligence law.
 This means that in personal injury cases, an injured party’s damages may be reduced by their percentage of fault for causing the accident.
 If the plaintiff’s fault is 50% or greater, the plaintiff gets nothing.

 The insurance company will try to reduce the amount of your settlement by claiming that you contributed to your accident.
 An attorney can help you counter these arguments and fight for maximum compensation.

 Insurance Liability Limits

-As a practical matter, the amount of your settlement may be limited by the at-fault party’s insurance limits.
+As a practical matter, the amount of your spinal injury settlement may be limited by the at-fault party’s insurance limits.
 If the insurance limits are greater than the damages you suffered, it’s likely you will be able to recover compensation for your injuries either through settlement or by filing a lawsuit.